 - Enable autofilter for your spreadsheet using the steps in the section above.

-- Click the down control arrow in the column you wish to filter.
+- Next, click the down control arrow in the column you wish to filter.

-- In the first list box, click the drop down arrow and select your criteria.
+- Click the drop-down arrow in the first list box and select your criteria.

 - In the list box to the right, either type a value or select one from the list.